MejahedBwz/robot-arm/README.md

 # ropot-arm
-circuit and code of motor of robot-arm
+circuit and code of motors of robot-arm